|

 out to remind me that another client was waiting.

-This story of a canine spirit sounds incredible.
-I can't
+This story of a canine spirit sounds and winning the

 believe it myself if I had not experienced the sudden